Making a Miracle

 When Roussis suggested she begin using a new blood thinner to reduce the risk of osteoporosis, Anne immediately agreed, even if Lovenox cost $175 per week.

-"I have to be there, and I have to not be falling down breaking my bones."
+When the baby is growing up, Anne said, "I have to be there, and I have to not be falling down breaking my bones."

 As they headed into the final trimester in August, they got their biggest scare.